php-ru/symfony-docs-ru/configuration/using_parameters_in_dic.rst

 .. sidebar:: Setting the Default in the Extension

     There are some instances of ``%kernel.debug%`` usage within a ``Configurator`` class in TwigBundle and AsseticBundle.
-However this is because the default parameter value is set by the Extension class.
+However, this is because the default parameter value is set by the Extension class.
 For example in AsseticBundle, you can find::